-- Strong knowledge and experience in the performance of large-scale wind tunnel tests - Ability to perform the relevant flow measurements - Capability to provide a mass flow system with the required measuring range and accuracy - Ability to provide the adapters for mounting the model on the wind tunnel turn table - Cross section of the wind tunnel test section at least 6m x 8m with closed test section and optical access from the tunnel sidewalls. - The wind tunnel with wind speeds up to 100 m/s at constant temperatures - Experience in processing, analysing and assessing the raw measurement data
+- The applicant should have a strong knowledge and experience in the performance of large-scale wind tunnel tests (E). - The applicant should be able to perform the relevant flow measurements (E). - The applicant must have the capability to provide a mass flow system with the required measuring range and accuracy (E). - The applicant has to provide the adapters for mounting the model on the wind tunnel turn table (E). - The size of the cross section of the wind tunnel test section should be at least 6m x 8 m.
+Additionally, the test section has to be closed.
+Optical access from the tunnel sidewalls is necessary (E). - The wind tunnel has to provide wind speeds up to 100 m/s at constant temperatures (E). - The applicant shall have the skill to process, analyse and assess the raw measurement data (E).

-- ACD Anti-Contamination Device
+ACD Anti-Contamination Device

-- DLR German Aerospace Center
+DLR German Aerospace Center

-- FSO Full Scale Output
+FSO Full Scale Output

-- HLFC Hybrid Laminar Flow Control
+HLFC Hybrid Laminar Flow Control

-- NLF Natural Laminar Flow
+NLF Natural Laminar Flow

-- TSSD Tailored Skin Single Duct
+TSSD Tailored Skin Single Duct